meatflavourdev/slice-image-viewer/README.md

 ## 👋 About Slice

-**Slice is an image viewer inspired by the deprecated Picasa Photo Viewer and built with electron from cross-platform operation on *Windows, macOS, and Linux*.**
+**Slice Image Viewer is inspired by the deprecated Picasa Photo Viewer and built with electron from cross-platform operation on *Windows, macOS, and Linux*.**

 Slice is being developed with the following goals in mind: